 How to change your IP address

-Nov 22, 2022 — 3 min read
+Aug 29, 2023 — 3 min read

+There are several ways to change your IP address, like by switching networks or resetting your equipment.
 Learn how to change your IP address and why you’d want to.

 How do the wires keep from getting crossed, so to speak?
 The secret to an organized global network is the IP address.

-Changing yours can help you do everything from troubleshooting your Wi-Fi to letting you stream your favorite shows while you’re on holiday.
+Changing yours can help you do everything from troubleshooting your home Wi-Fi to letting you stream your favorite shows while you’re on holiday.

 Reasons to change your IP address